kmkr/splendid-nudibranch/content.md

 Location		Caño Island, Costa Rica
 Tags			2017 school
 Latin           Haemulon maculicauda
-Description     Longer and thinner than most grunts, the spottail is named after the black botch at the base of their caudal fins.
+Description     Longer and thinner than most grunts, the spottail is named after the black botch at the base of the caudal fin.